 Cloves render hydro-alcohol extracts of phenolic compounds like eugenol, flavones, flavonoids and isoflavones.
 Research has proved that these compounds enable the body to retain its bone density and increase the mineral content of the bone.
 In patients suffering from osteoporosis, use of clove is noted to increase the tensile strength of the bones.

-Cloves enable the production and secretion of digestive enzymes, ensuring that the process of digestion is free flowing.
-Cloves also help alleviate problems like irritability in the stomach, flatulence, nausea and dyspepsia.
-Combined with honey,cloves have been noticed to deliver excellent results in tackling with digestive disorders.
+Cloves oil enable the production and secretion of digestive enzymes, ensuring that the process of digestion is free-flowing.
+Cloves also help alleviate problems like irritability in the stomach, flatulence, nausea, and dyspepsia.
+Cloves good for digestion, just combine with honey,you get excellent results in tackling with digestive disorders.

 Extensive research has been undertaken to study the effects clove has on tackling cancer.
 It has been brought to notice through these researches that clove is chemo-preventive.
 It is believed to be able to cure lung cancer in its early stage.